Dynasty Rookie Profile: Quentin Johnston

 That draft capital should also solidify his place as a top-5 non-QB pick in rookie drafts this year.

-Looking to take a stab on the rookie WR in your best ball contests?
+Looking to take a stab at the rookie WR in your best ball contests?